lin-jj/3D-DGCN/README.md

 # 3D-DGCN

-An implementation of 3D-DGCN: 3D Dynamic Graph Convolutional Network for Crowd Flow Prediction.
+An implementation of 3D-DGCN.
 The paper is submitted to ICDE 2020.

 ## Datasets